Kwiebs/Forpetswithlove/exampleSite/content/english/blog/muddy-walk-cleaning-dogs.md

 ---
-title: "How to Keep Your Dog Safe and Clean After a Muddy Walk"
+author: For Pets With Love
+categories:
+- Dog Care
+datepublished: '2026-04-22'
-description: "Tired of muddy paw prints after walks?
-Discover how to clean and care for your dog after a muddy outing—without the stress or mess!"
+description: Tired of muddy paw prints after walks?
+Discover how to clean and care for your dog after a muddy outing—without the stress or mess!
-author: "For Pets With Love"
-tags: ["muddy dog", "dog hygiene", "outdoor walks"]
-categories: ["Dog Care"]
 image: images/mudd-dog.jpg
+tags:
+- muddy dog
+- dog hygiene
+- outdoor walks
+title: How to Keep Your Dog Safe and Clean After a Muddy Walk
 ---

 # How to Keep Your Dog Safe and Clean After a Muddy Walk